a16z-infra/companion-app/README.md

 ### 6. Additional feature: Text your companions

 You can assign a phone number to the character you are talking to and retain the full conversational history and context when texting them.
-Below are instructions on how to set this up:
+Any user can only start texting the AI companion after verifying their phone number on Clerk (you can do this by clicking on your profile picture on the companion app -> Manage Account -> Phone Number).
+Below are instructions on how to set up a Twilio account to send/receive messages on behalf of the AI companion:

 a.
 Create a Twilio account
 b.
 Once you created an account, go ahead and create a Twilio phone number.